 Introduction Medicinal odor is one of the most difficult water problems to solve.
 The medicinal odor is classic for a group of compounds called phenols.
 It can be described by the well owner as smelling like mouth wash (Listerine), band-aides, aromatic cedar or just medicine like.
 At low concentrations, the phenol odor can also… Read more »

 We are often faced with sales situations in which we are told that our competitor’s proposed RO system is the same as ours.
 This is definitely not true!
 So let’s take a look at this claim.
-History We have been installing whole house reverse osmosis systems for close to a quarter of a century….
-Read more »
+History of Reverse Osmosis Systems We have been installing whole house reverse osmosis systems for close to a… Read more »

-Testing Arsenic in drinking water is odorless, tasteless and colorless.
+Testing for Arsenic in Water Arsenic in drinking water is odorless, tasteless and colorless.
 The only way to tell if arsenic is present is to test for it.
 We recommend using a state certified lab.
 We also recommend a minimum of two tests to confirm the concentrations.
-Even if the initial test is low, we recommend a second… Read more »
+Even if the initial test is low,… Read more »

 We often get asked, “Can you fix my low water pressure?”
 The answer is always yes, however, the solution may require anything from the simple adjustment of the pressure switch to the replacement of pumps, plumbing and or fixtures.
 To know what to do, you must first determine if the problem is low pressure… Read more »

-How much does it cost?
-A family of 4 uses about 500 gallons of drinking water each year.
+The real cost of bottled water A family of 4 uses about 500 gallons of drinking water each year.
 The cost of bottled water bought in 24 to 28 count cases costs anywhere between $0.33 and $0.43 per quart.
-At $0.38 per quart the cost of water for 10 years is: $.38 X 500… Read more »
+At $0.38 per quart the cost of water for 10 years is: $.38 X… Read more »

 Introduction Most corrosion problems show up as blue green staining.
 The stain is copper deposited from the corrosion of the water piping and fixtures.
 The corrosion will eventually cause pinhole leaks in the water pipes.
 There can be a number of causes for the corrosion.
 The most likely cause is low alkalinity, which… Read more »